radiantlogic-v8/documentation-new/documentation/tuning/cache-connector-properties.md

 If a change is made to this property while the connector is running, the new value is taken into account once the connector re-initializes which happens automatically every 20 seconds.

+## Common Connector Properties

+The following properties are common to all connector types unless otherwise noted.

+### Polling Interval

+This property indicates the amount of time (in milliseconds) the connector should wait before querying the source to check for changes.
+This property is applicable to all connectors except HDAP triggers.
+The default value is 10,000 ms (10 seconds).

+### Size Limit

+This property indicates the number of entries the connector collects from the source in a single request.
+However, even if the connector picks up multiple entries, they are processed and published to the queue one at a time.
+This property is applicable to all connectors except HDAP triggers.
+The default value is 1000.

+### Log Level

+Log Level – OFF: Used to turn logging off.
+Log level – FATAL: Severe errors that cause premature termination.
+Log level – ERROR: Other runtime errors or unexpected conditions.
+Log level – WARN: Use of deprecated APIs, poor use of API.
+Log level – INFO: Interesting runtime events.
+Log level – DEBUG: Detailed information on the flow through the system.
+Log level – TRACE: Most detailed information.
+Log location:
+<RLI_HOME>\logs\sync_agent<naming_context><data_source>\connector.log
+This property is applicable to all connectors except HDAP triggers.
+The default value is INFO.

+### Max Retries On Error

+If the connector is unable to connect to the source to pick up changes for any reason other than a connection error, it tries to reconnect.
+Maximum Retries on Error is the total number of times the connector tries reconnecting.
+The frequency of the reconnect attempt is based on the Retry Interval on Error property.
+After all attempts have been tried, the connector failover logic is triggered.
+If there are no backends available to connect to, the agent automatically redeploys the connector until a connection to the backend can be made.
+This property is applicable to all connectors except HDAP triggers.
+The default value is 5.

+### Retry Interval On Error

+Used in conjunction with the Max Retries on Error property.
+This is the amount of time (in milliseconds) the connector waits before it attempts to pick up changes from the source after an error has occurred.
+This property is applicable to all connectors except HDAP triggers.
+The default value is 10,000 ms (10 seconds).

+### Max Retries on Connection Error

+For Database Connectors - If the connector is unable to connect to the primary backend server, it tries to connect to the failover server.
+If the connector cannot connect to the primary or failover servers because of a connection error, it tries to connect again later.
+Maximum Retries on Connection Error is the total number of times the connector tries reconnecting.
+A failed attempt to connect to both the primary and failover server is considered a single retry.
+The frequency of the reconnect attempt is based on the Retry Interval on Connection Error property.
+If there are no backends available to connect to, the agent automatically redeploys the connector until a connection to the backend can be made.
+For Directory Connectors - If the connector is unable to connect to the primary backend server because of a connection error, it tries to connect again later.
+Maximum Retries on Connection Error is the total number of times the connector tries reconnecting.
+The frequency of the reconnect attempt is based on the Retry Interval on Connection Error property.
+After all attempts have been tried, the connector failover logic is triggered.
+If there are no backends available to connect to, the agent automatically redeploys the connector until a connection to the backend can be made.
+This property is applicable to all connectors except HDAP triggers.
+The default value is 5.

+### Retry Interval on Connection Error

+Used in conjunction with the Max Retries on Connection Error property.
+This is the amount of time (in milliseconds) the connector waits before trying to establish a connection to the source if there was a connection problem during the previous attempt.
+This property is applicable to all connectors except HDAP triggers.
+The default value is 10,000 ms (10 seconds).